-The course runs during the entire third year of your bachelor.
-It consists of a poster session during which you obtain information about the available projects, two weeks of crash courses preceding your bachelor project and biweekly meetings for the duration of your project.
+The RSSI courses are mainly scheduled in the spring semester, when also the BRP starts.
+It starts with two weeks of crash courses preceding your bachelor project and regular meetings for the duration of your project.
 The sessions will cover:

 Labskills & Safety

 In the Scientific Integrity & Ethics part of the RSSI course we address two aspects of your participation in the scientific community, which are the code of scientific conduct, and that of your responsibility towards society in general.

 In order to pass you need to complete the Safety Drill attend all compulsory sessions, turn in assignments, and give the required presentations.
 There is a consiberable choice of modules to create your own path and serving your needs.

 The regulations for double students are largely similar and there where differences exists, these will be communicated during the BRP kick-off meetings in the fall semester.

 The goals of this course are threefold.
 The first goal is to let you acquire the soft skills as listed below.
 The second goal is to help you with difficulties that can occur during your bachelor project.
 The third goal is to give you an overview of the research being done in the institute.

 After this course you will be able to: